center-for-threat-informed-defense/m3tid/docs/maxmature.rst

 * CTI: Subscribe to a customized threat intelligence feed.
 * DM: Dedicate additional resources to developing and tuning detection analytics for identified adversary techniques.
-* T&E: Institute a semi-annual purple team.
+* T&E: Institute a semi-annual adversary emulation.

 Those changes result in the following updated scores and the accompanying graphs: